Age of Information Optimization in a RIS-Assisted Wireless Network: Simulation and Numerical Analysis

-To the best of our knowledge, there is no existing approach that aims to solve the same problem of minimizing the age of information in RIS-assisted wireless networks considering the impact of stochastic arrivals and optimizing the scheduling and phase-shift.
-Thus, for the sake of comparison, we propose two other algorithmic solutions and discuss one benchmark scheme.
+To the best of our knowledge, there is no existing approach that aims to solve the problem of minimizing the age of information in RIS-assisted wireless networks by optimizing the scheduling of existing traffic streams and the design of the RIS configuration considering the impacts of the stochastic arrivals of the packets and the multi-user scheduling.
+Thus, for the sake of comparison, we develop three other baseline schemes in order to assess the performance of the proposed scheme.